Occupy movement: Norway

 The Occupy movement in Norway began on 15 October with protests in Oslo and Bergen as part of the Global Day of Action.

 Philippines

 The Pandi housing takeover is sometimes seen as part of the global Occupy movement and its opposition to social inequality.

-In March 2017, thousands of urban poor from the Kalipunan ng Damayang Mahihirap (Kadamay) led the occupation of vacant government shelters in Pandi, Bulacan, Philippines.
+In March 2017, thousands of urban poor from the Kadamay (Kadamay) led the occupation of vacant government shelters in Pandi, Bulacan, Philippines.
 President Rodrigo Duterte announced in April that protesters may be allowed stay in the occupied homes, though members of Kadamay reported that they continued to be harassed and red-tagged, and have been excluded in the process to legalize their ownership of the housing units.